Chapter 3 Applications

 It is possible to have more than one instance of an application.
 This means that multiple instances of an application do not share a local filesystem.
 A file written to one instance will not be available to any other instance.

 shinyapps.io limits the availability of system resources that an instance can consume by its type.
 The table below outlines the various instance types and how much memory is allowed for each.
-By default, shinyapps.io deploys all applications on ‘medium’ instances, which are allowed to use 512 MB of memory.
+By default, shinyapps.io deploys all applications on ‘large’ instances, which are allowed to use 1024 MB of memory.

 Note: Instance types and limits may change in the future.

 shinyapps.io does not make any guarantees regarding the number of CPU cores, or the speed of the CPUs that are allocated to the deployed applications.
 If your applications are particularly computationally intensive, please contact us at firstname.lastname@example.org to determine whether Shiny Server or Shiny Server Pro installed on your own infrastructure would better suit your needs.

 There are two ways that you can configure your application settings.
 The easiest and most comprehensive is to log into the shinyapps.io dashboard and select the application you wish to configure in the Application View.
 From there, click the Settings menu bar choice to access the various options for application configuration.

 rsconnect::configureApp() call to modify a subset of settings.
 For example, this is how you can change the instance size used by an application: